open-guides/og-aws/README.md

 ### Gotchas and Limitations

--	Getting files off Glacier is glacially slow (on the order of 5-6 hours).
+-	🔸Getting files off Glacier is glacially slow (typically 3-5 hours or more).
--	Due to a fixed overhead per file (you pay per PUT or GET operation), uploading and downloading many small files on/to Glacier might be very expensive.
+-	🔸Due to a fixed overhead per file (you pay per PUT or GET operation), uploading and downloading many small files on/to Glacier might be very expensive.
 There is also a 32k storage overhead per file.
-Hence a good idea is to archive files before upload.
+Hence it’s a good idea is to archive files before upload.
--	Glacier’s pricing policy is reportedly pretty complicated: “Glacier data retrievals are priced based on the peak hourly retrieval capacity used within a calendar month.”
+-	🔸Glacier’s pricing policy is reportedly pretty complicated: “Glacier data retrievals are priced based on the peak hourly retrieval capacity used within a calendar month.”
 Some more info can be found [here](https://medium.com/@karppinen/how-i-ended-up-paying-150-for-a-single-60gb-download-from-amazon-glacier-6cb77b288c3e#.wjl4dbgza) and [here](https://news.ycombinator.com/item?id=10921365).

 RDS
 ---